mikedll/cknife/README.md

 Setup Postgres credentials in a Rails-style configuration (in the same cknife config file) and you can capture a snapshot of your database.

+    > bundle exec cknifepg help
+    Tasks:
+      cknifepg capture      # Capture a dump of the database to db(current timestamp).dump. cknifepg disconnect   # Disconnect all sessions from the database.
+You must have a superuser configured for this to work. cknifepg help [TASK]  # Describe available tasks or one specific task cknifepg restore      # Restore a file.
+Use the one with the most recent mtime by default.
+Searches for db*.dump files in the CWD. cknifepg sessions     # List active sessions in this database and provide a string suitable for giving to kill for stopping those sessions.

 # Dub

 Like du, but sorts your output by size.
 This helps you determine